Duke-Translational-Bioinformatics/duke-data-service/Docker.README.md

 Docker Compose
 ===

-Once you have docker configured to talk to your docker-machine, you can use docker-compose to run all of the commands that you would normally run when developing and testing the application.
-Docker Compose uses a yml file to specify everything required to build and run the application and any other support application (databases, volume containers, etc.) it requires.
+Once you have docker installed, you can use docker-compose to run all of the commands that you would normally run when developing and testing the application.
+Docker Compose uses one or more yml files to specify everything required to build and run the application and any other support application (databases, volume containers, etc.) it requires.
 There are multiple docker-compose yml files in the Application Root, explained below.

 docker-compose.yml
 ---
-This file is primarily intended for frontend developers, REST client developers, and user analysts.

-By default, docker-compose looks for a file called 'docker-compose.yml' in the working directory where it is run.
-The docker-compose.yml for this application file extends dc-base.yml (see below).
-It specifies the basic set of docker-compose services required to get the DDS service running with its support services on your machine.
+This is the base docker-compose file used to manage the server, postgres db, and neo4j db required to test and run the service.

 Anyone with docker, docker-machine, and docker-compose can run the following command from within the Application Root (where this file you are